Skip to content

 --limit <n>Maximum results10

-List all comments on a task.
+List all comments on a task, including the full body of each comment.

 Terminal window